 “Employers doing a large layoff (relative to their size) will also need to consider state and federal WARN laws, which require a certain amount of notice to employees and state agencies prior to the layoff,” said Govro.

-Some industries, such as those with seasonal workforces (restaurants, tourist attractions, ski resorts, etc.), lay off their employees with the intent to rehire them eventually.
-In this case, these layoffs may be considered "temporary" and typically only last up to six months.
-Although it may be an employer's intent to rehire seasonally laid-off employees, all parties involved must understand that this is not guaranteed.
+Some industries, including restaurants and seasonal businesses (like tourist attractions or ski resorts), lay off their employees with the intent to rehire them eventually.
+In this case, layoffs may be considered temporary and typically only last up to six months.
+Although an employer may intend to rehire seasonally laid-off employees, all parties must understand that this is not guaranteed.

 Pros and cons of laying off employees